barisozcan7/code-names-game-clone/README.md

 ## Installation

 You can run the backend server on the IDE (Intellij, Eclipse; etc.).
-To install the dependencies required for the backend server (make sure that you have Maven):
+To install the dependencies required for the backend server (make sure that you have Maven), go to backend/CodeNames and run:

 ```bash
 mvn clean install